 Your Zoom / Vimeo / Google Drive Cloud

 We’ve all done a million video calls over the last couple of years.
 Who knows what gems are lurking in your cloud storage?
 Sometimes I’ll get on a roll during my 1:1 work and have super inspired spur-of-the-moment strategic insights.
 I’ll often get the transcripts from those sessions to inspire future projects.
+My favorite took to grab quick transcriptions is Otter.

 The opt-in graveyard